desmosinc/policies/privacy-policy.md

 <h2 id="childrens-privacy">9.
 Children’s Privacy</h2>

-**Summary**: We do not knowingly collect data from or market to children under the applicable age of digital consent, unless (i) a School has collected prior parental / guardian consent or (ii) the applicable parent / guardian has provided consent directly to Desmos.
+<div class="summary-highlight">**Summary**: We do not knowingly collect data from or market to children under the applicable age of digital consent, unless (i) a School has collected prior parental / guardian consent or (ii) the applicable parent / guardian has provided consent directly to Desmos.</div>

 Our Services are not directed to children under the applicable age of digital consent, with the exceptions of (i) the provision of Desmos Classroom to Students via Schools, accessed via student.desmos.com, (ii) the provision of Services to children with prior parental / guardian consent; and (iii) Desmos Calculator and Desmos Four Function Calculators, which do not collect Personal Data.